 You can propagate Rhodora (Rhododendron canadense) by taking softwood or semi-hardwood stem cuttings.

-Softwood cuttings are taken early summer on fresh new growth and semi-hardwood are taken mid-summer on the year’s growth that’s got partly hard.
+Softwood cuttings are taken in early summer on fresh new growth and semi-hardwood are taken mid-summer on the year’s growth that’s got partly hard.

-- Identify a a stem with new growth on it and see where it goes from green to brown.
+- Identify a stem with new growth on it and see where it goes from green to brown.

 - With a sharp, sterile knife, cut a stem just below the transition, and below a node.